OldManUmby/OSE.SRD.Wiki/8. Treasures/Miscellaneous/Boots of Levitation.md

 # Boots of Levitation

-The wearer is able to move up and down through the air at will.
+The wearer can move up and down through the air at will.

 - **Vertical:** The caster mentally directs vertical movement at up to 20’ per round.
 - **Horizontal:** The caster can push against solid objects to move laterally.